aws/aws-sdk-go-v2/content/en/docs/handling-errors.md

 ## Retrieving Request Identifiers

-When working with AWS Support, you may be asked to provide the request identifier that identifiers the request you are attempting to troubleshoot.
+When working with AWS Support, you may be asked to provide the request identifier that identifies the request you are attempting to troubleshoot.
 You can use [http.ResponseError]({{< apiref "aws/transport/http#ResponseError" >}}) and use the `ServiceRequestID()` method to retrieve the request identifier associated with error response.